aya49/omics_asthma/README.md

-### genotype (Affymetrix Axiom)
+### dna (Affymetrix Axiom)
 - converting probe id to SNP id: [GeneChip Array Annotation Files](https://www.thermofisher.com/ca/en/home/life-science/microarray-analysis/microarray-data-analysis/genechip-array-annotation-files.html)

 #### imputation
-we use **ricopili** to infer continuous probabilistic values for missing SNPs using reference HapMap data; original tutorial [here](https://sites.google.com/a/broadinstitute.org/ricopili/). there are other options such as splink2, whichever one is suitable.
+we use **ricopili** to infer continuous probabilistic values for missing SNPs using reference HapMap data; original tutorial [here](https://sites.google.com/a/broadinstitute.org/ricopili/). there are results/enrichr options such as splink2, whichever one is suitable.

 ensure that you have already installed software and reference data listed [here](https://sites.google.com/a/broadinstitute.org/ricopili/installation/external-software#TOC-External-Software-Packages).
 In linux: